radfordwill/so-ssl/README.md

 4. **User Setup**: Users can configure 2FA in their profile settings
 5. **Backup Codes**: Generate and store backup codes for emergency access

-### Login Protection
+### Strong Password Enforcement

 Strengthen your site's login security by enforcing strong passwords:

 1. **Enable Strong Passwords**: Go to the "Login Protection" tab and enable the feature
 2. **Automatic Enforcement**: The plugin will automatically:
    - Hide the "confirm use of weak password" checkbox
-   - Prevent users from setting weak passwords during registration
+   - Prevent users from setting weak or medium passwords during registration
-   - Enforce strong passwords during password changes
+   - Enforce strong passwords during password resets and changes
    - Display helpful error messages guiding users to create stronger passwords
+   - Require all four password criteria: uppercase letters, lowercase letters, numbers, and special characters

 ## Frequently Asked Questions